-Except for the effect of any adjustments and the effects of the paragraph of the basis of the above qualified conclusion and based on our limited review, nothing has come to our attention that causes us to believe that the accompanying interim consolidated financial statements do not give a true and fair view of the consolidated financial position of Alexandria Mineral Oils Co.
-(S.A.E) as at March 31°, 2025, and of its consolidated financial performance and cash flows for the period then ended in accordance with Egyptian Accounting Standards.
+In our opinion, the consolidated financial statements referred to above, give a true and fair view, in all material respects, of the consolidated financial position of Alexandria Mineral Oils Co.
+(S.A.E) as of June 30, 2025, and of its financial performance and its cash flows for the year then ended in accordance with Egyptian Accounting Standards and the related applicable Egyptian laws and regulations.